google/fonts/cc-by-sa/knowledge/modules/the_syllabics_writing_system_of_north_america/lessons/inuktut_syllabics/content.md

 ## In summary
 The typography of the Syllabics may lack a formal body of literature that users can consult; however, professional typographic implementations can be achieved by observing the practices of local communities in both historical and contemporary documents.
 By adding to the understanding of the inherent conventions that govern the Syllabics across all of the orthographies that use the script, it is possible to deliver solutions that accommodate the best possible typographic experiences for all readers of this writing system, in their respective languages.

-## Endnotes:
+## Endnotes

-**1** Janet Tamalik McGrath—an Inuktut language consultant familiar with the range of Inuktut dialects of Canada– notes that “‘ICI Nunavut uses a combo of ᓐ + ᒡ (ᖕ) and Nunavik uses what we call iggaannguak (little eye glasses, i.e. two little circles) … For me, I just use the Nunavut ICI keyboard and when reading Nunavik material, I understand it fine and don’t think about style.”’
+<a id="1" href="#back-1">1.</a> Janet Tamalik McGrath—an Inuktut language consultant familiar with the range of Inuktut dialects of Canada– notes (in email correspondence with the author) that “ICI Nunavut uses a combo of ᓐ + ᒡ (ᖕ) and Nunavik uses what we call iggaannguak (little eye glasses, i.e. two little circles) … For me, I just use the Nunavut ICI keyboard and when reading Nunavik material, I understand it fine and don’t think about style.”
-> Janet Tamalik McGrath; in email correspondence with the author, Tamalik answered a question regarding her stance on the Nunavik preferred form of ng, and how it is received by herself and members of the Nunavut linguistic community.
-From ‘“Inuktitut—A Multi-dialectal Outline Dictionary” by Alex Spalding’.
-29 March, 2021, 2.26pm EST.

-## Image Sources:
+### Works sourced

-Base of map vector artwork designed by Freepik, accessed 7 May 2020, https://www.freepik.com/free-photos-vectors/travel
+Base of map vector artwork designed by [Freepik](https://www.freepik.com/free-photos-vectors/travel), accessed 7 May 2020.

-## Works Sourced:

-The following sources were consulted in the analysis and preparation of illustration materials in this article:

 James Evans, *Swampy Cree Hymn book (ᓇᑲᒧᐏᓇ ᐅᒪᐢᑮᑯᐘ ᐅᑎᑘᐏᓂᐘᐤ)*.
 Norway House, 1841.
 Image from the James Evans Fonds, University of Victoria library, University of Toronto